 The consensus in the recently concluded two-day Dialogue on Ethics of Artificial Intelligence (AI) was that plural philosophical perspectives and a global and inclusive regulatory framework could balance the risks and benefits to humanity’s quest for social justice and equality.

 Convened by United Nations in India and the O P Jindal Global University’s School of Government and Public Policy, the conference brought together top minds on AI.
-They discussed the emergence of Artificial Intelligence as both a problem and a solution to social issues, its ethical implications and evaluated the existing frameworks for AI governance.
+They discussed the emergence of Artificial Intelligence as both a problem and a solution to social issues, and its ethical implications and evaluated the existing frameworks for AI governance.

 Joined by legal experts, technologists, philosophers, theologists, mathematicians, scientists and diplomats, the Dialogue advocated assimilating various philosophical schools of thought – both Eastern and Western – to make the ethical discourse around Artificial Intelligence diverse and inclusive.